torvalds/linux/Documentation/virt/kvm/ppc-pv.rst

 ======================

 To find out if we're running on KVM or not, we leverage the device tree.
-When Linux is running on KVM, a node /hypervisor exists.
+When GNU/Linux is running on KVM, a node /hypervisor exists.
 That node contains a compatible property with the value "linux,kvm".

 Once you determined you're running under a PV capable KVM, you can now use